MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 - We definitely SHOULD NOT include carbon costs that were incurred when things like the fundamental infrastructure the internet runs on was created, the laptops we develop on were built, and other things that are very difficult to factor in

 Now with the easy decisions out of the way, we turn to the system boundaries and embodied emissions that are harder to define.
-Generally for a common project, hosted on a cluster and with some sort of front end, our system boundary will be the cluster and the browser/user interface.
+Generally for a common project, hosted on a cloud provider platform and with some sort of front end, our system boundary will be the cloud subscription and the browser/user interface.
 In the following sections we explore how we actually measure the emissions produced by each and also what to do about emissions produced by systems we call.